19 Best Things To Do In Harrogate: A Local’s Guide

 Harrogate’s Royal Hall

-In the evening, the breathtaking Royal Hall is one of the best places to visit in Harrogate.
+In the evening, the breathtaking Royal Hall is one of Harrogate’s best places to visit.
 This 100-year-old ornate Edwardian performance theatre has spectacular decor, including a gilded ceiling and 950 plush seats.

-The extensive and very reasonably priced programme of live events throughout the year includes everything from classical music and opera to rock bands and keynote speakers, making a visit one of the best things to do in Harrogate.
+The extensive and reasonably priced programme of live events throughout the year includes everything from classical music and opera to rock bands and keynote speakers, making visiting one of the best things to do in Harrogate.

 Victorian Harrogate Theatre entrance